October 6, 2021 | Erin Bluvas, email@example.com

 A product of the Great Depression, he had wanted to attend the University of North Carolina and become a French professor but dropped out of high school and joined the Army and then the Marines instead.
 His own lack of academic opportunities made him instill a strong drive for educational achievement in his children.

 After the war ended, he was recruited by Governor Strom Thurmond to establish the State Law Enforcement Division (SLED) Crime Lab in Columbia.
 While Cate’s father worked as the state’s chief murder investigator for 30 years, she and her four siblings grew up in the then-rural outskirts of Columbia.
-Recruited into the South Carolina Honors College (then known as the USC Honors Program and currently No. 1 in the nation among public universities), Cate studied languages (she continues to speak French well and still knows some German and Spanish and travels to Europe whenever she can).
+Recruited into the South Carolina Honors College (then known as the USC Honors Program and currently No. 1 in the nation among public universities), Cate studied languages (she continues to speak French well, still knows some German and Spanish and travels to Europe whenever she can).

 “The Honors Program was small and like a family, and it contributed greatly to a highly positive undergraduate experience at UofSC,” Cate says.
 Once a year, she helps a friend instruct an Honors College class on the author Proust and memory, baking madeleines, providing tea and speaking French.